What is Article 133 Conduct Unbecoming an Officer?

-Tailhook scandal – In 1991, a group of Navy and Marine Corps officers attended a convention in Las Vegas where they engaged in rampant sexual harassment of women attendees.
+Tailhook scandal: In 1991, a group of Navy and Marine Corps officers attended a convention in Las Vegas where they engaged in rampant sexual harassment of women attendees.
 More than 80 women reported incidents of assault or harassment.
-As a result of the investigation into the scandal, several officers were charged with violations of Article 133 and other UCMJ provisions.
+As a result of the investigation into the scandal, the military charged several officers with violations of Article 133 and other UCMJ provisions.

-General Jeffrey Sinclair – In 2014, Army General Jeffrey Sinclair was charged with multiple violations of the UCMJ, including a violation of Article 133.
-Sinclair was accused of engaging in an extramarital affair and engaging in inappropriate relationships with subordinates, as well as using his position to pressure women into having sex with him.
+General Jeffrey Sinclair: In 2014, The Army charged General Jeffrey Sinclair with multiple violations of the UCMJ, including a breach of Article 133.
+The Army accused Sinclair of engaging in an extramarital affair and engaging in inappropriate relationships with subordinates, as well as using his position to pressure women into having sex with him.

 These cases demonstrate that Article 133 Conduct Unbecoming of an Officer is taken very seriously in the military and that violations of the provision can result in severe consequences for service members, including loss of rank, dishonorable discharge, and even criminal charges.

-How is Article 133 Conduct Unbecoming of an Officer normally charged?
+How is Article 133 Conduct Unbecoming of an Officer typically charged?

-More often however, Article 133 Conduct unbecoming of an Officer and a Gentleman is charged for less severe misconduct.
-It is often found bound up with other charges after a command investigation finds an officer has committed misconduct that falls short of requiring a court-martial.
+More often, however, Article 133 Conduct unbecoming of an Officer and a Gentleman is charged for less severe misconduct.
+Commands tend to add on this charge with other charges after a command investigation finds an officer has committed misconduct that falls short of requiring a court-martial.
 Examples of these are fraternization, larceny, toxic leadership, or sexual harassment.

-The Law Office of Peter Kageleiry, Jr. has defended many officers who faced this specific charge at a Board of Inquiry or through a General Officer Memorandum of Reprimand (GOMOR).
-In these cases Article 133 Conduct Unbecoming an Officer has either been a stand-alone charge or bound up in other charges faced by the accused.
-Usually there is a perfect storm of bad circumstances that surround an otherwise solid performer unlikely to commit misconduct.
-It’s the defense attorney’s job to ensure these circumstances are illustrated to the board to demonstrate how the accused is either not guilty of the violation or that the violation was of not a nature to merit dismissal from the service.
+The Law Office of Peter Kageleiry, Jr. has defended many officers who faced this charge at a Board of Inquiry or through a General Officer Memorandum of Reprimand (GOMOR).
+In these cases, Article 133 Conduct Unbecoming an Officer has either been a stand-alone charge or bound up in other charges faced by the accused.
+Usually, a perfect storm of dire circumstances surrounds an otherwise solid performer who is unlikely to commit misconduct.
+It’s the defense attorney’s job to illustrate these circumstances to the board to demonstrate how the accused is either not guilty of the violation or that the breach was not a nature to merit dismissal from the service.

-There have been instances where Article 133 of the Uniform Code of Military Justice (UCMJ) has been used to punish officers who have not necessarily violated any specific rules or regulations, but whose behavior is deemed to be unbecoming of an officer or a gentleman.
-However, the provision is not intended to be a catch-all for punishing officers for conduct that is merely embarrassing to the military.
+There have been instances where the military has used Article 133 of the Uniform Code of Military Justice (UCMJ) to punish officers who have not necessarily violated any specific rules or regulations but determined they were demonstrating behavior unbecoming of an officer or a gentleman.
+However, the military does not intend Article 133 to be a catch-all for punishing officers for conduct that is merely embarrassing to the military.

 The language of Article 133 is intentionally broad, and it is up to military courts to interpret and apply the provision on a case-by-case basis.
-While this can result in some discretion in how the provision is used, overall, Article 133 is intended to promote high standards of conduct among military officers.
-The provision should be used appropriately and fairly to uphold these standards.
+While this can result in some discretion in how the commands use the provision, overall, Article 133 is intended to promote high standards of conduct among military officers.
+Commands should use Article 133 appropriately and fairly to uphold these standards.

 What is the maximum punishment for violating Article 133?